mardukaj/line-chart/README.md

 # line-chart

-In this example project i created library for drawing line charts on X, Y axes.
+In this example project i have created a library for drawing line charts on X, Y axes.
 Also i have made an live example for line chart.

 - chart.html - Displays bar chart example.